8. Academic integrity

 8.4.1 Breaches of academic integrity within Ontario Motor Vehicle Industry Council (OMVIC) courses

-If you are a student studying within a OMVIC certification course a breach of academic integrity will result in a “0” in the course along with a 120-day suspension.
-You will not be permitted to retake the course or other courses within the OMVIC certification program during your suspension.
-Additional breaches of academic integrity may result of further penalties which may make you ineligible to complete your certification.
+If you're a student studying within an OMVIC certification course a breach of academic integrity will result in a “0” in the course along with a 120-day suspension.
+You'll not be permitted to retake the course or other courses within the OMVIC certification program during your suspension.
+Additional breaches of academic integrity may result in further penalties which may make you ineligible to complete your certification.
+Breaches of academic integrity by students are reported by the college to OMVIC.

 use +/- to expand menu options